-Version Publication Date Summary of amendments v1.1 September 2020 Addition of supportive further reading hyperlink for Unit 01.
-V1.2 June 2022 Further information added to the how the qualification is assessed section to confirm that unless otherwise stated in this specification, all learners taking this qualification must be assessed in English and all assessment evidence presented for external quality assurance must be in English.
+Version Publication Date Summary of amendments v1.1 September 2020 Addition of supportive further reading hyperlink within Unit 01 and Unit 02 .
+V1.2 June 2022 Further information added to the, how the qualification is assessed section to confirm that unless otherwise stated in this specification, all learners taking this qualification must be assessed in English and all assessment evidence presented for external quality assurance must be in English.
 Information added to the entry guidance section to advise that registration is at the discretion of the centre, in accordance with equality legislation and should be made on the Portal.
 Information added to the support handbook section about how to access support handbooks.